Connectime4ever/MechaCar_Statistical_Analysis/README.md

 ![D33](https://github.com/Connectime4ever/MechaCar_Statistical_Analysis/blob/main/D33.png)
 ![D34](https://github.com/Connectime4ever/MechaCar_Statistical_Analysis/blob/main/D34.png)

-Assuming a significance level of 0.05 the t-test results across all manufacturing lots, the p-value of approximately 0.06 is just very slightly above it.
-Meaning that the overall mean of the lots and the population mean could be still considered statistically similar.
+Assuming a significance level of 0.05, the t-test results across all manufacturing lots, show among other metrics, a p-value of approximately 0.06, which is just slightly above it.
+For this reason, the overall mean of the lots and the population mean could be still considered statistically similar.

 When looking at the individual t-results by lot.
-Lots 1 and 2 with p-values around 1 and 0.61, respectivelly proved their means are statistically similar to the population mean.
+Lots 1 and 2 with p-values around 1 and 0.61, respectivelly confirm their means are statistically similar to the population mean.

-In the case of Lot3 the p-value of approximatelly 0.04 shows that there is enough evidence to reject the null hypothesis and state that the its mean and the population's are not statistically similar.
+In the case of Lot3, the p-value obtained in the t-test of approximatelly 0.04, means that there is enough evidence to reject the null hypothesis and state that the its mean and the population's are not statistically similar.

 ## Study Design: MechaCar vs Competition